-To get a better understanding of the events of the Revolutionary War, it is helpful to evaluate the strategies of the Americans and the British in the war and how they both planned to win.
+To get a better understanding of the events of the Revolutionary War, it is helpful to evaluate the strategies of the Continental army and the British army in the war and how they both planned to win.

 The battles and events that took place were often strategically planned with the hopes of gaining more control over a region, getting access to supplies and outmaneuvering the enemy all while trying to avoid as many casualties and military defeats as possible.

 These strategies were also influenced by the geography of the region, which often affected the outcome of the battles.

 Both sides had their own ideas on how to accomplish these goals and the strategies they used have been widely studied, scrutinized and even recreated.

 In fact, numerous Revolutionary War strategy games are based on these very strategies and some types of battle reenactments, such as tactical battles or tactical events, use these strategies to try to defeat their opponents in recreations of the Revolutionary War battles.

 The following is an overview of the strategies used in the Revolutionary War:

 British strategy changed throughout the course of the war as the British came up against more obstacles and challenges than they anticipated.